-In times of high volatility it is more important to know what not to do
+In times of high volatility it is more important to know what not to do.

-Avoid high-complexity stocks
+Avoid high-complexity assets.

 High Complexity - A New Form of Risk

 The region around the hazardous stocks is not the best place from which to pick stocks.
-The green region, on the other hand, is far less correlated, hence safer.

 See example of stock interaction network.
 The example is the FTSE 100.
 Large squares represent the hubs, i.e. high-complexity stocks.

 The bottom line: